• Skip to main content

 Borek is one of the most loved Turkish dishes.
 It is the general name in Turkish cuisine we use for savory pastries made with phyllo sheets (yufka) and various fillings.

-And this sigara börek or cigarette borek have this name because of their cylindiric shape, which is similar to the shape of cigarette or cigar.
+And this sigara börek or cigarette borek has this name because of its cylindiric shape, which is similar to the shape of cigarette or cigar.

 So what exactly is sigara boregi?